Sinchan-hub/maternal-fetal-health-analysis/README.md

 ## 🔍 Analysis Performed

-### 1. Data Understanding
+### 1. Data Loading and Exploration

+The dataset was loaded into a Pandas DataFrame and examined using:

+- `head()`
+- `shape`
+- `columns`
+- `info()`
-- Dataset shape
+- `describe()`

+### 2. Data Cleaning

+The dataset was examined for:

-- Column names
+- Missing values
 - Data types
-- Descriptive statistics

-### 2. Data Quality
-- Missing-value analysis
-- Duplicate detection
+- Duplicate records
-- Data-type inspection
+- Potential outliers

-### 3. Exploratory Data Analysis
+### 3. Outlier Analysis

-- Feature distributions
-- Histograms
+The Interquartile Range (IQR) method was used to identify potential outliers in numerical variables.

+Boxplots were created to visualize the distribution and potential outliers before and after the outlier-handling process.

+### 4. Distribution Analysis

+Histograms and other visualizations were used to understand the distribution of numerical features.

+### 5. Correlation Analysis

+A correlation heatmap was created to examine relationships between numerical variables.

+### 6. Feature Relationship Analysis

+Scatter plots and pair plots were used to explore relationships between selected variables.

+---

+## 📈 Visualizations

+The notebook contains several visualizations, including:

-- Boxplots
+- Numerical feature boxplots
-- Target distribution
+- Feature distribution histograms
+- Scatter plots
 - Correlation heatmap

-### 4. Outlier Analysis
-- IQR-based outlier detection
-- Feature-level outlier summary

-### 5. Target Analysis
-- NSP class distribution
-- Feature distributions across NSP classes
+- Pair plot
+- Violin plot

+All visualizations are available directly inside the Jupyter Notebook.

 ---

-## 📈 Key Findings
+## 💡 Key Insights

-The analysis identified differences in feature distributions, missing values across selected variables, potential outliers, and relationships between numerical features.

-The NSP target variable contains multiple classes, providing a basis for further classification-oriented analysis.
+- The dataset contains 2,126 observations across 14 numerical variables.
+- Several variables contain missing values that require data-quality consideration.
+- Numerical variables show different ranges and distributions.
+- Boxplot analysis highlights potential outliers across several features.
+- Correlation analysis helps identify relationships between cardiotocographic measurements.
+- Feature-level visualizations provide a better understanding of the variation within the dataset.

 ---